-• The Crude Inpatient Mortality chart demonstrates the numbers of inpatient deaths that occur in the Health Board on a weekly basis and compares this measure with the average for the previous 5 years for the same reporting week.
-The blue line demonstrates the rolling crude inpatient mortality rate compared to the 5-year average for the same reporting week (red line).
-With the exception of March 2020 and December 2020 to February 2021, the first and second waves of Covid-19, inpatient crude mortality continues to track the five year average
+Measuring the actual number of deaths over time (crude mortality) supports the monitoring of trends in mortality rates.
+The Crude inpatient Mortality chart demonstrates the numbers of inpatient deaths that occur in the Health Board on a weekly basis and compares this measure with the average for the previous 5 years for the same week.
+The blue line demonstrates a mortality rate that is comparable to the 5-year average for the same reporting week with the exception of March 2020 and December 2020 to February 2021, the first and second waves of Covid-19 where inpatient deaths rose above the 5-year average.